MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/how-to-migrate-queries-from-power-query-desktop-to-dataflows.md

 ## Some Power Query Desktop functions require a gateway in Power Query Online

 Some of the functions might require a gateway, even if their source is not on-premises.
-Among these are functions such as Web.BrowserContents, and Web.Page.
+Among these are functions such as `Web.BrowserContents ` and `Web.Page`.
 If this happens, you might get an error message indicating which specific function isn't supported.
 The figure below shows an example of one of these scenarios.

 ![Unsupported functions in the dataflow](media/MigrateToDataflowError.png)